Floer theory and topology of $Diff (S^2)$

-\begin {abstract} We say that a fixed point of a diffeomorphism is non-degenerate if 1 not an eigenvalue of the linearization at the fixed point.
-We use Floer theory to study some aspects of the topology of non-degenerate area preserving diffeomorphism group of the 2-sphere. \end {abstract} \keywords {Floer theory, configuration spaces of points, positivity of intersections, Cerf theory}
+\begin {abstract} We say that a fixed point of a diffeomorphism is non-degenerate if 1 is not an eigenvalue of the linearization at the fixed point.
+We use pseudo-holomorphic curves techniques to prove the following: the inclusion map $i: \text{Diff} ^{1} (S ^{2} ) \to \diff $ vanishes on all homotopy groups, where $\text{Diff} ^{1} (S ^{2} ) \subset \Diff (S ^{2} )$ denotes the space of orientation preserving diffeomorphisms of $S ^{2} $ with a prescribed non-degenerate fixed point.
+This complements the classical results of Smale and Eels and Earl. \end {abstract} \keywords {Floer theory, positivity of intersections, groups of diffeomorphisms}